 The best way I have found to portion and form meatballs is with a cookie dough scoop.
 I have several sizes and for these, I use my 1-inch scoop.
 Grab a handful of the meat mixture in one hand and the scoop in the other.
 Use the heel of the hand holding the meat mixture to level off the scoop.
 Empty the scoop on a baking sheet.
 After portioning the meat mixture, press the cheese into the center and roll into neat balls.

-The tzatziki sauce mixes up in a bowl while the meatballs bake.
+Mix up the tzatziki while the meatballs bake.